 Trade accounts receivable are recorded at the invoiced amount or the earned amount but not yet invoiced and do not bear interest.
-We maintain our allowance for doubtful accounts at net realizable value.
-The allowance for doubtful accounts is based on our best estimate of probable uncollectible amounts in existing accounts receivable.
-We assess individual customers and overall receivables balances to identify amounts that are believed to be uncertain of collection.
-The aging of the receivable balance as well as economic factors concerning the customer factor into the judgment and estimation of allowances, which often involve significant dollar amounts.
-Adjustments to the allowance in future periods may be made based on changing customer conditions.
-Our allowance for doubtful accounts as of March 31, 2023 and December 31, 2022 was approximately \$6.9 million and \$6.1 million, respectively.
+We maintain an allowance for credit losses based on our best estimate of probable uncollectible amounts in existing accounts receivable.
+Adjustments to the allowance for credit losses in future periods may be made based on changing customer conditions.
+Our allowance for credit losses as of June 30, 2023 and December 31, 2022 was approximately \$6.5 million and \$6.1 million, respectively.